Ukraine invasion: What to know as Putin alerts nuclear force

 The ground attack came after Russians blew up a gas pipeline in Kharkiv, according to Ukrainian officials who ordered residents to cover their windows with a damp cloth given the “environmental catastrophe” it posed.

-Kyiv Mayor Vitali Klitschko on Sunday told The Associated Press that some of the Russian attackers are within 20 kilometers (12 miles) of the city center and that he feared about a long siege.
+Kyiv mayor Vitali Klitschko on Sunday told The Associated Press that he estimated some of the Russian attackers are within 20 kilometers (12 miles) of the city center and that he feared for a long siege.

 Those fleeing Europe’s largest armed conflict since World War II grew to 368,000 Ukrainians — mostly women and children — who have reached neighboring countries, the United Nations’ refugee agency said.
 That figure more than doubles the agency’s estimate from the day before.